mtumilowicz/kubernetes-workshop/README.txt

                 * checking the status of a pod
                 * scheduling a new workload
                 * modifying a resource
+                * registration of worker nodes
         * all other components interact through with it
             * example
                 * kubelet (on worker nodes)
                 * controller-manager,
                 * external clients like kubectl
         * provides RESTful interface
+        * authenticates and authorizes
     * Scheduler (kube-scheduler)
         * assigns Pods to Nodes
         * scheduling is an optimization problem: